Georgia lawmakers advance bill to revive disciplinary commission for state prosecutors

 Georgia’s law creating the Prosecuting Attorneys Qualifications Commission is one of multiple attempts nationwide by Republicans to control prosecutors they don’t like.
 Republicans have inveighed against progressive prosecutors after some have brought fewer drug possession cases and sought shorter prison sentences, arguing Democrats are coddling criminals.

-In Georgia, four district attorneys, including Richmond and Burke counties District Attorney Jared Williams, are suing to overturn the commission, arguing that it unconstitutionally infringes on their power.
+In Georgia, four district attorneys are suing to overturn the commission, arguing that it unconstitutionally infringes on their power.

 Gullett defended the commission.